TheDeepLogic/Applesoft-BASIC-Interpreter/README.md

 ## Testing Your Code

+Test programs are included in the `basic_code/` folder for reference and experimentation.
 The interpreter makes it easy to test BASIC programs:

 1. **Create a simple test program**:
    ```basic